manolomartinez/greg/README.md

     Downloading Peter Adamson on Avicenna's Flying Man Thought Experiment -- Peter_Adamson_on_Plotinus_on_Evil.mp3 Done

-(in case you are wondering, there is nothing in entry 7 to download.)

 As you can see, `greg download` accepts a range of episodes of the kind `a, b, c-f, h, ...`.
-The numbers make reference to the numbers at the beginning of each entry provided by `greg check`. `check` creates a persistent file (`~/.local/share/greg/data/feeddump`), so `download` will keep on working, and referring to the last `check` ever done.
+The numbers make reference to the numbers at the beginning of each entry provided by `greg check`. `check` creates a persistent file (`feeddump` in the data directory, `~/.local/share/greg/data by default, but you can change that in the config file, or passing a different path with the `--datadirectory` flag), so `download` will keep on working, and referring to the last `check` ever done.

-All of these podcasts will be downloaded to the download directory (again, `~/Podcasts` by default.
+All of these podcasts will be downloaded to the default download directory for the feed (if you used the `-f` flag) or the general default download directory (again, `~/Podcasts` if you don't tell Greg otherwise.
 We'll learn how to change that soon), inside a subdirectory named after the podcast (we can change that default too.)
 After listening to them we decide that this podcast is well worth our time, and keep it, or we decide that it's not, and

     greg remove PhilosophyBites